-INTEGRATED SCIENCE I / II - 120100 / 120110
+INTEGRATED SCIENCE - 120100 / 120110

-Required Course Period Offerings: Blocked; 2 Terms; 2 Credits
+Period Offerings: Period - 2 Semesters or Blocked - 2 Terms; 2 Credits

 The specific content of Integrated Science courses varies, but they draw upon the principles of several scientific specialties, consistent with integrated science standards outlined in the Next Generation Science Standards, and organize the material around thematic units.
 Common themes covered include systems, models, energy, patterns, change, and constancy.
 These courses use appropriate aspects from each specialty to investigate applications of the theme.